 - Musical instruments

-- Auto accessories
+- Auto Accessories

 Like Fingerhut, Venue has several financing options, including a “no credit needed” option.
 This is essentially a lease-to-buy option.
 With lease-to-buy financing, you’ll pay a low monthly payment, eventually leading to ownership of the purchased item.
 However, if you stop making payments, the money you’ve paid toward ownership of the item is usually forfeited.

 As with most financing offers on these sites, you’ll want to check the interest rate as it could be quite high.
-However, Venue does tend to be more flexible with the pricing on the items they sell.
+However, Venue does tend to be more flexible with the pricing of the items they sell.
 The site has regular sales and discount codes as well.

 This means that you may be able to find better prices on the items you need to buy if you shop through Venue.
-Visit Venue’s website to shop around and compare.

 Ginny’s is an online shopping site that carries items in the following product categories: